-The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment, however the final remedy is not known.
-Where a surplus or deficit is being subsumed, no allowance will be made for McCloud within the calculations.
-However, if a representation is made to the Administering Authority then a reasonable estimate for the potential cost of McCloud will need to be included.
-This will be calculated in line with the treatment set out in this Funding Strategy Statement for all members of the outgoing employer.
+The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment.
+Should a termination assessment be undertaken prior to final regulations being made, where a surplus or deficit isn't being subsumed, an allowance will be made for McCloud within the calculations consistent with the allowance made for the 2022 valuation.
 For the avoidance of doubt, there will be no recourse for an employer with regard to McCloud, once the final termination has been settled and payments have been made.
-Once the remedy is known, any calculations will be performed in line with the prevailing regulations and guidance in force at the time.
+Once the Regulations have been finalised, any calculations will be performed in line with the prevailing regulations and associated guidance.

-In the event of parties unreasonably seeking to crystalise the exit credit on termination unreasonably the Fund will consider its overall policy and seek to recover termination deficits as opposed to allowing them to be subsumed with no impact on contribution requirements until the next assessment of the contribution requirements for the guarantor.
+In the event of parties unreasonably seeking to crystalise the exit credit on termination, the Fund will consider its overall policy and seek to recover termination deficits as opposed to allowing them to be subsumed with no impact on contribution requirements until the next assessment of the contribution requirements for the guarantor.
 Equally where a guarantor decides not to underwrite the residual liabilities then the termination assessment will assume the liabilities are orphaned and the minimum risk basis of termination will be applied.